Responsive design and form factors

-Windows Store apps are at home on desktops, laptops, and slates.
-You need to design your Windows Store apps to handle all these different form factors gracefully.
-Your users can move between different devices, switch input method, change the screen orientation, or shut everything off and on, and your Windows Store app needs to move, change, and react with them.
+Store apps are at home on desktops, laptops, tablets, and phones.
+Design your app to handle all these different form factors gracefully.
+Your users can move between different devices, switch input method, change the screen orientation, or shut everything off and on, and your app needs to move, change, and react with them.

 Great apps take full advantage of the devices they run on.
-Windows 8 has built-in support for these device capabilities:
+Windows 8.1 has built-in support for these device capabilities.

 When planning your app's features, consider the devices your app might run on.
 Are some device capabilities required for your app to work well?
 Or can you get by without some?
 You have to declare which capabilities your app supports in your app manifest, but in the app itself, you can create fallbacks for optional capabilities.
 For example, let's say a travel mapping app lets users track their travels on a map, tag sites, include journal comments, send to social media, and add photos or videos from their trip.
 Geolocation would be a mandatory capability, but camera support could be optional.
 If the device doesn't have a camera, users could upload videos or photos taken on another device.
 Great apps cover all the options.

 What if your users go from their work desktop to their tablet at home?
 Their files, app state, and app preferences go home with them.
 They can pick up right where they left off, across different machines and user sessions.

 Learn more about roaming and Managing app data.

 - Guidelines for window sizes and scaling to screens

 - Guidelines for resizing to tall and narrow layouts